FAQs

 Q: Is Saint Jude Shrine open during the week (Monday through Friday)?

-Currently, the church is only open on First Fridays, Sundays,* and Holy Days of Obligation.*
+Currently, the church is only open on Sundays and Holy Days of Obligation.

 We hope to be open during the week in the future!